How Alteryx is Shaping Healthcare Data StrategyBy: Adam Nathan | April 29, 2020

 We live in a time where, after people, data often serves as a company’s biggest asset.
 Given the speed of our economy, data is constantly changing and evolving.
 The challenge is not only to ensure that data is accurate and available to database developers, but also to provide business analysts access to current, relevant data, equip them with the ability to understand and leverage its utility, and help them keep the insights coming.

-Here at CoEnterprise, we have found that Alteryx has been a vehicle of choice to help drive many companies towards a data-centric transformation.
+Here at CoEnterprise, we have found that Alteryx has been a vehicle of choice to help drive many companies towards a data-centric transformation for their healthcare data strategy.

 What is Alteryx?